 Within the "YeastData" directory, the file "YeastNetwork\allTFxGene" contains the final z-score edge weights for the networks analyzed in "Passing Messages between Biological Networks to Refine Predicted Interactions."
 This folder also contains the expression, motif and PPI data files used to generate the networks.
 Please see the supplemental material of the publication for more information on this data.

-The "ToyData" directory has some small 'toy' datafiles that can be used to quickly run/understand PANDA.
+The "ToyData" directory has some small 'toy' datafiles that can be used to quickly run/understand PANDA. #### FILE FORMATS:

-FILE FORMATS:

 Expression data file: In the expression data file the first column must contain gene names, and each subsequent column should contain expression values for those genes across conditions/samples (see "ToyExpressionData.txt").
 Note that if fewer than three conditions are contained in the expression data file, PANDA will initialize the co-regulatory network to an identity matrix.
-This file can also contain header lines, so long as those lines are preceded by a hashtag (#).
+This file can also contain header lines, so long as those lines are preceeded by a hashtag (#).
 Motif data file: The motif data file contains three columns (see "ToyMotifData.txt").
 The first column should contain regulators, the second those regulator's target genes, and the third, an initial weight to give the interactions (recommend 1).
 Any potential regulator to gene interaction not specified in this file is given a default interaction weight of 0.
 Any interaction that is multiply defined will be given a weight equal to the sum of the weights given to the instances of that interaction.
 Note that PANDA will give an warning message if a gene in the motif file is not contained in the expression data file.
 This file cannot contain header lines.
 Protein interaction file: The protein interaction file (optional) contains three columns (see "ToyPPIData.txt").
 The first two columns should contain a pair of regulators, and the third, an initial weight to give the interactions (recommend 1).
 Note that the program will give an warning message if a regulator in this file is not contained in the motif data.
 This file cannot contain header lines.

-Outputted network files (including "stats" files):

-The network files contain four columns:
+Outputted network files (including "stats" files): The network files contain four columns: TF t Gene t Motif-prediction t PANDA-prediction The values in the fourth, "PANDA-prediction", column, can loosely be interpreted as Z-scores. #### ADDITIONAL OPTIONS: